WAC 182-513-1340 Determining excluded income for long-term care (LTC) services.

 (b) UME, aid and attendance allowance, special monthly compensation (SMC) and housebound allowance are third-party resources;

-(c) Benefits in subsection (2)(b) of this section for a person who receives long-term care services are excluded when determining eligibility, but are available as a third-party resource (TPR)
+(c) Benefits in subsection (2)(b) of this section for a client who receives long-term care services are excluded when determining eligibility, but are available as a third-party resource (TPR)

-as defined under WAC 182-513-1100 when determining the amount the institutionalized individual contributes in the cost of care.
+as defined under WAC 182-513-1100 when determining the amount the institutionalized client contributes in the cost of care.

 (3) Any other income excluded by federal law is excluded.